Because the road in is particularly rough, consider taking the Brushy Canyon Trail to connect to the Monte Vista Trail

 The Monte Vista Trail is accessible from three locations.

 The lower elevation southern terminus is at the end of the rough, occasionally washed out North Fork Rucker Canyon Road (FR 628).
 High clearance vehicles are a must for this road and you may reach a point where you want to park and walk the remaining distance.
 Drive up Rucker Canyon Road (FR 74E) 4.66 miles to just beyond Cypress Park Campground.
 After crossing Rucker Creek, you will very shortly make a left turn at a corral onto FR 628.
 (31.77677, -109.31245) The trailhead is 1.8 miles north.
-(31.79954, -109.31970) As of July 2019, this road ends a short distance before the actual trailhead and high clearance 4WD is encouraged for the length of the road.
+(31.79954, -109.31970) As of August 2019, this road has been damaged again by a flood event and is only drivable partway before abruptly ending in a dropoff without warning.